 A little secret…I totally forgot to make my 3-year-old’s first Christmas ornament.
-So his sweet little hand print looks giant since he was actually 2 when I remembered to do it 🙂 Isn’t that the life of a mom!
+So his sweet little handprint looks giant because he was actually 2 when I remembered to do it. 🙂 Isn’t that the life of a mom!

-This baby’s first ornament was super easy to make!
-And I created a little DIY tutorial so you can make this personalized DIY Christmas ornament, too.
+This baby’s first Christmas keepsake ornament was super easy to make!
+And I created a little tutorial so you can make this personalized DIY Christmas ornament, too.
 Homemade ornaments and handmade decorations make the holidays even more special.
 (This would also make a unique gift for grandparents of a new baby.)

 ~ This article may contain affiliate links.
-I only suggest product or services I believe will benefit my readers.
+I only suggest products or services I believe will benefit my readers.
 All opinions are 100% mine! ~

-- White Acrylic Paint (Tip: Use white stamp pad.
+- White acrylic paint (Tip: Use a white stamp pad.
 It’s much easier to paint a baby’s hand or foot with a stamp pad.
 Here’s how to get a clean stamp.)

 First use a pencil to draw a circle (the outline of the background).
-I just left a little room between the edge and where the background circle would start.
-It’s pretty easy to free hand draw a circle on the wood.
+I left a little room between the edge of the wood and where the background circle would start.
+It’s pretty easy to freehand draw a circle on the wood.
 You can just follow the natural rings in the wood.

 Drawing the circle in pencil will act as a border for the paint.